 Hello and welcome to The Travel Palate!
-I’m Nikole – the writer, photographer, and recipe tester behind The Travel Palate.
+I'm Nikole and I obsess about food so you don't have to.

 What you'll find on The Travel Palate